developerstephanieb/python_reference/01_fundamentals/05_control_flow.md

 # 05: Control Flow

-**Control flow statements** are programming constructs that manage the execution path of a program.
-They enable decision-making, looping, and branching, allowing the program to alter its normal top-to-bottom execution based on conditions or repeated operations.
+**Control flow statements** are programming constructs that determine the order in which code is executed.
+They enable decision-making, looping, and branching, allowing a program to change its normal top-to-bottom flow based on conditions or repeated actions.

 ---